 If you have cloudy eyesight due to cataracts, it can impact virtually every area of your life–from reading to seeing your loved ones' faces.

-Patients in the St. Louis, MO, region trust Cohen Eye Associates for their eye care needs.
-Find out how we can improve your vision...
+Cataract patients in the St. Louis, MO, region trust Cohen Eye Associates for their eye care needs.
+Find out how we can improve your vision.

 What Are Cataracts?

-A cataract occurs when protein builds up in the eye's natural lens, clouding your vision over time.
+A cataract occurs when protein deteriorates in the eye's natural lens, clouding your vision over time.
 For many people, cataracts are a natural part of aging and most people have some lens clouding after age 60.

 As the eye's crystalline lens becomes opaque, an increasing amount of light is blocked from traveling through the cornea and reaching the retina at the back of the eye.
 Images are seen less and less clearly until vision has deteriorated significantly.
-Our ophthalmologist will be able to screen you for cataracts and discuss your treatment options.
+Our ophthalmologist will be able to screen you for cataracts at our St. Louis ophthalmology office and discuss your treatment options.

-With advancements in technology, cataract treatment at our Chesterfield and St. Louis, MO, offices is easier than ever.
-Dr. Cohen can perform cataract surgery on an outpatient basis with far less discomfort and inconvenience than treatment in years past.
+With advancements in technology, cataract treatment at our St. Louis, MO, office is easier than ever.
+Dr. Cohen and Dr. Buchser can perform cataract surgery on an outpatient basis with far less discomfort and inconvenience than treatment in years past.